julian-klode/lingolang/docs/permissions.md

 \end{align*}\label{sec:assign}

 The $r \in a \text{ or } a = b =  \emptyset$ requirement for $mov$ is not entirely correct.
 There really should be two kind of move operations: Moving a value (which needs to read the value), and moving a reference to something as $b \subset a$ (like moving a pointer `om * om` does not require reading the `om` target).
-The latter is essentially similar to a subtype relationship if permissions were types.
+The latter is essentially similar to a subtype relationship if permissions were types.\label{sec:two-moves}

 In the code, the function is implemented like in listing \ref{assignabilitybase}:
 ```{#assignabilitybase caption="Base case of assignability, in code form" float=t frame=tb}